 Because top industries can vary from region to region, vocational school graduates in certain areas may have access to extra job opportunities.
 Silicon Valley and the surrounding area, for example, is home to a dense concentration of technology manufacturing jobs.
 Construction graduates may have an easier time finding steady work in Sacramento than in other cities, since the state's capital ranks among the fastest-growing large cities in California.

-Why is California Good for Vocational/Career Schools?
+Why is California Good for Vocational/Technical Schools?

 California works hard to ensure that workers in its Career Technical Education (CTE) programs have the tools they need to succeed.
 Since 2013, the state has invested more than $1 billion in regional career pathways through various initiatives.
 Student outcomes have been strong, with close to 80 percent of the roughly 900,000 CTE college students finding jobs or enrolling in further training within six months of graduation.
 Also, as recently as 2018, California legislators made budget available for a California Community Colleges project called the Online Education Initiative, which is meant to increase availability of career-oriented distance education programs in the state's community colleges.